ObjectIsAdvantag/sparkbot-webhook-samples/README.md

 The examples below leverage the [sparkbot-webhook](sparkbot) nodejs library.
 To learn more about the library, check the [tests](tests/README.md) examples.

+To go further, take a [DevNet Learning lab](https://learninglabs.cisco.com/labs).

 ## [inspect](examples/inspector.js)

 Provides instant access to Cisco Spark technical data.

+Features illustrated by this example:
+- **Help command to display available commands**
+- **About command to get meta info about the bot**
+- **Welcome message as the bot is added in a room**
+- **Fallback message if a command is not recognized**

+This bot can be run as is with either a Developer or a Bot access token

-Add _inspect@sparkbot.io_ to a Spark Room to experiment this bot.
+Invite _inspect@sparkbot.io_ to meet the bot.

 ![](docs/img/bot-inspect-welcome.png)

 ## [room-stats](examples/room-stats.js)

 Computes stats for the room it is invoked from.

+Features illustrated by this example:
+- Help message to display bot commands
+- Welcome message as the bot is added in a room
+- **Calls the Spark API via the node-sparky client**
+- **Markdown formatting with lists & mentions**
+- **Runs with a fake Spark account**

-Tip: Run this webhook with a Developer access token (either you or a fake spark account) as the code needs to access all past messages from the room.
+Note that this webhook must be run with a Developer access token (either your's or a fake Spark account).
+More details: this code needs to access all messages from the room, bots cannot read messages from Rooms (ie, GET Rooms returns a 403 with a bot token).

+Invite _stats@chatbot.land_ to meet the bot.